onierstrasz/Recipes/cecina.md

 - Remove from the oven when golden brown ~6-10 min.
 - Slice into pieces and serve immediately.
 Add olive oil and pepper to taste.

+TO TRY:

+Heat the pan with oil for a few minutes before pouring in the batter.
+Cook for 30" and then let it cool a bit to separate the Cecina from the pan.

 NEW:

 Cook 20 minutes in middle of oven.
 (230°, no grill)